Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

+The number of boundary components of $L(\ww(\bG))$ is readily computed from $\beta(\bG)$: it is given by the number of cycles in the cycle decomposition of the Coxeter projection of $\beta(\bG)$.
 Finally, a central feature of weaves is the following: it is possible to draw many weaves which coincide with $\ww(\bG)$, outside a large enough compact set $K\sse\R^2$, and which represent embedded exact Lagrangian fillings of $\La(\bG)$.
 In fact, as explained in Subsection \ref{sssec:YCyclesInWeaveAndMutation}, there are some local modifications that we can perform to the weave -- {\it weave mutations} -- such that the smooth embedded class of the associated (Lagrangian) surface in $(\R^4,\la_\st)$ remains the same but the Hamiltonian isotopy class typically changes.
 Square face mutation of a GP-graph $\bG$ is recovered by weave mutations but, importantly, weave mutations allow for more general mutations, including mutations at non-square faces of $\bG$ and sugar-free regions.
 The result of such {\it weave mutations} applied to $\ww=\ww(\bG)$ is again another weave $\mu(\ww)$: it may no longer be of the form $\ww(\bG')$ for any GP-graph $\bG'$, but it is a weave and thus, using the calculus in \cite{CasalsZaslow}, we can manipulate it efficiently and use it to prove the results in this article.
 In this process, we need explicit geometric cycles representing generators of the absolute homology $H_1(L(\ww))$.
 In fact, such geometric cycles lead to the quiver for the initial seed.
 Thus, we now gear towards understanding how to construct geometric representatives of homology classes using weaves.